Easy-to-read medicine information about candesartan – what it is, how to take it safely and possible side effects.

 What is candesartan?

-- Starting low and going slow allows your body to get used to the medicine and reduces unwanted side effects.
+- Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
+This allows your body to get used to the medicine and reduces unwanted side effects.

 How to take candesartan